-After 12 hours of assessing, monitoring, pivoting, stabilizing, tweaking, educating, and documenting, it’s time to give report to the next shift.
+After 12 hours of assessing, monitoring, pivoting, stabilizing, tweaking, educating, and documenting, it’s time to give a report to the next shift.
 Sometimes, you feel like you’ve run 20 miles all around the unit, and you get to report and feel like it looks like you’ve done nothing all shift.
 It can be a little defeating.
 But, what’s important is that the tasks that needed to get done for the patient are completed.
-Documentation is important, but it’s not more important than providing the in-the-moment, time sensitive, care to the patient.
+Documentation is important, but it’s not more important than providing the in-the-moment, time-sensitive care to the patient.
 So, if someone tries to make you feel bad for not getting that admit navigator done when you’ve been running around drawing labs, hanging fluids, starting IVs, and getting CT scans, don’t trip.
-Rest in the reassurance that you’ve done the tasks that needed to be done for the patient in that moment and you are only 1 person who cannot do 50 tasks at once.
+Rest in the reassurance that you’ve done the tasks that needed to be done for the patient at that moment and you are only 1 person who cannot do 50 tasks at once.

-Like a workout, it’s helpful to have a post-work cool down routine.
+Like a workout, it’s helpful to have a post-work cool-down routine.

 Nurses typically get off work at 7:30 pm at the earliest and may have to be up again at 5:00 am for the next shift.
 The sooner you can relax and calm down post-shift, the better you will sleep, and the more mentally prepared you will be for your next shift.